18F/guides/content/methods/decide/qualitative-data-analysis.md

 ---
 title: Coding qualitative data
-description: Using coding tools like Google Sheets, Excel, or Airtable to sort and analyze qualitative data.
+description: Using flexible coding tools for sorting spreadsheets or databases to analyze qualitative data.
 permalink: /methods/decide/qualitative-data-analysis/
 redirect_from:
   - /qualitative-data-analysis/